salewski/terraform/website/docs/configuration/resources.html.md

     with it, and so Terraform will allow the destroy operation to succeed.

-* `ignore_changes` (list of attribute names) - By default, Terraform detects any difference between the current settings of a real infrastructure object and plans to update the remote object to match configuration.
+* `ignore_changes` (list of attribute names) - By default, Terraform detects any difference in the current settings of a real infrastructure object and plans to update the remote object to match configuration.

     In some rare cases, settings of a remote object are modified by processes